scottokamura/scottokamura.github.io/_posts/2020-09-10-data_science_non-technical_skill_slideshows.markdown

 ---
 layout: post
-title:      "Data Science Non-Technical Skill: Slideshows"
+title:      "Non-Technical Skill: Slideshows"
 date:       2020-09-10 18:11:53 -0400
 permalink:  data_science_non-technical_skill_slideshows
 ---

-### Introduction
+### Slideshows

 Slideshows have been the go-to presentation medium in professional, educational, and recreational lectures and demonstrations for years .
 Everyone has made one or at least has been forced to sit through a presentation or two.
 If you were a 90's kid, you probably started seeing them used quite often when you were in high school by your teachers and classmates.
 The process of creating a slideshow and presenting it to an audience requires 2 entirely different set of skills.
 These skills are usually shared when students are first taught how to use Microsoft PowerPoint (or Google Slides for a free alternative).
 However, these skills are either: